davidkel/davidkel.github.io/docs/Operations/acls.md

 | SetLogLevel | type of transaction, will also have a transaction registry to hold instances of it |

 ## Rules
 The following sections provide some guidance on the rules, however you should consider that as the number of ACL rules grows, performance will be reduced.
 So you might want to consider using more generic types rather than specific types.
 Another approach could be to define `DENY` rules followed by a rule that allows everything in the system namespace.
-ACL rules a processed top to botton so the deny rules will be actioned first.
+ACL rules are processed top to botton so the deny rules will be actioned first.
 ### Rules that everyone should have
 There are going to be some rules that everyone (including participants transacting on the business network) need to be able to do anything on the business network.